trkin/dev.trk.in.rs/_posts/2023-02-23-cloudflare-tunnel.md

 ```
 cloudflared tunnel login
 # this will create and download ~/.cloudflared/cert.pem
+# you can read pem file in future so you know on which account you have access
+openssl x509 -in cert.pem -noout -ext subjectAltName
+X509v3 Subject Alternative Name:
+    DNS:*.my-domain.com, DNS:my-domain.com
 ```

 You can create a temporary tunnel with random url